emuise/code-structProdSem/scripts/manuscript/manuscript.md

 :::

 By forest type, results indicated similar or increased amounts of variance explained when compared to the overall dataset (@fig-fracts-bar).
-By BEC zone, results generally indicated smaller amounts of variation explained, which may be due to the relatively short environmental gradients within the zones.
-The overlap between the primary and modelled datasets was often responsible for the majority of the variation explained in the DHIs, except when stratifying by forest types, where this was only true for the coniferous forests.
+By BEC zone, results generally indicated smaller amounts of variation explained, which may be due to the relatively small environmental gradients within the zones.
+The overlap between the primary and modelled datasets was often responsible for the majority of the variation explained in the DHIs, except when stratifying by forest types, where this was only true for coniferous forests.
 For broadleaf, mixed wood, and wetland-treed forest types most of the explained variation in the DHIs was contributed by the primary forest structural attributes.
-A similar pattern was found by BEC zones, where the variation in the DHIs was principally explained by the overlap between primary and modelled forest structural attributes, except for CWH, where no variation was explained by the overlap.
+A similar pattern was found by BEC zones, where the variation in the DHIs was principally explained by the overlap between primary and modelled forest structural attributes, except for CWH, where the variation was entirely explained by the primary forest structural attributes.
 The Coastal BEC group had the lowest amount of variation explained, with Coastal Douglas-fir having \<1% of variation explained by the structural data.
-Overall, the DHIs were decoupled from the forest structural attributes, as shown by the overall variation explained being under 30% regardless of data stratification.
+Overall, the DHIs were decoupled from the forest structural attributes, as shown by the overall variation explained being under 32% regardless of data stratification.

 ::: {.cell}